12 Angry Men: Adaptations and parodies

-In a 2022 episode of The Equalizer called "Vox Populi," Aunt Vi is the only juror who doesn't automatically assume that the black male defendant is obviously guilty of the rape and murder of a white woman.
+In a 2022 episode of The Equalizer called "Vox Populi", Aunt Vi is the only juror who doesn't automatically assume that the black male defendant is obviously guilty of the rape and murder of a white woman.
 As McCall works the case outside of the courtroom, Vi challenges the evidence and assumptions of the prosecution's narrative with the other jurors.

 Russian director Nikita Mikhalkov also made a 2007 Academy Award-nominated adaptation, 12, featuring a Chechen teen on trial in Moscow.

 A 2015 Chinese adaptation, 12 Citizens, follows the plot of the original 1957 American film, while including characters reflecting contemporary Beijing society, including a cab driver, guard, businessman, policeman, a retiree persecuted in a 1950s political movement, and others.

 Juror 8 is a 2019 South Korean adaptation, directed by Hong Seung-wan.

 The film has also been subject to parody.
 In 2015, the Comedy Central TV series Inside Amy Schumer aired a half-hour parody of the film titled "12 Angry Men Inside Amy Schumer".

 The film was also parodied in the BBC Television comedy Hancock's Half Hour, starring Tony Hancock and Sid James, and written by Ray Galton and Alan Simpson, in the episode broadcast on October 16, 1959.
 Family Guy paid tribute to the film with its Season 11 episode titled "12 and a Half Angry Men", and King of the Hill acknowledged the film with their parody "Nine Pretty Darn Angry Men" in season 3.

 The American adult animated sitcom Krapopolis also parodied the film in the fifth episode of its first season, titled "12 Angry Goat Herders".
 In it, Tyrannis invents the court system after Shlub is accused of eating the goats of the goat farmers.
 Tyrannis represented Shlub while the goat farmers were represented by Brenda the Sphinx.

-The American thriller drama series Yellowjackets (TV series) paid tribute to the film in the fourth episode of its third season, titled 12 Angry Girls and 1 Drunk Travis.
-In the episode, a Kangaroo court is established in the attempt to convict the team’s coach of attempted murder, on the basis of reasonable doubt.
+The American thriller drama series Yellowjackets paid tribute to the film in the fourth episode of its third season, titled 12 Angry Girls and 1 Drunk Travis.
+In the episode, a kangaroo court is established in the attempt to convict the team's coach of attempted murder, on the basis of reasonable doubt.